iktarun/iktarun/README.md

 Here are some ideas to get you started: -->

 - 🔭 I’m a Developer, loves to work on Web related stuff
-- 🌱 I’m currently working on React JS, Javascript and NodeJS projects
+- 🌱 I’m currently working on React JS, Javascript and NodeJS, MSSQL projects
 - ⚡ Love to try something new